akuno1/streamapp/README.md

-# streamapp
+# HiddenStreams
-Web app that finds twitch streamers playing lesser known games
+A Web App that finds twitch streamers playing games of certain genres and release date.

-The app is built with React and uses API services from Steam and Twitch.tv
+The app is built with React.
+It uses server side queries to API services from Steam and Twitch.tv